-It is the 13 last March that the United Nations formalized the fact that the Islamic Republic of Iran will acquire a seat on the women's rights committee.
-It is good, before making any comment, to repeat what violations of women's rights are being dealt with by this institution:
+It was last March 13 that the United Nations made official the fact that the Islamic Republic of Iran will acquire a seat on the committee for women's rights.
+It is good, before making any comment, to repeat which violations of women's rights this institution deals with:

 - arbitrary arrests of women;